srobo/kitbook/docs/competition/arena/README.md

  * Specify and order materials for game props (e.g. cardboard boxes).
  * Work with Competition Software Coordinator to arrange for display computers to be available during set up.
  * Specify and source/order arena walls (we already own some, so only required if they change).
+ * Work with the [Head Shepherd](/competition/matches/shepherding#head-shepherd) to define the layout of the match staging area.
+(In the past it has been helpful to build a mockup using tables & chairs and real measurements and use that to practise each stage of the match cycle)

 Setup (roughly in time order):